 Simply stated: no. The majority of patients achieve better than 20/20 vision when they come to us for LASIK.

-When any patient visits 20/20 Institute for LASIK and is determined to be a good candidate, the LASIK Specialist Doctors customize a treatment plan that is designed to maximize each eye’s probability of safely achieving 20/20 or better vision.
+When any patient visits 20/20 Institute for LASIK and is a good candidate, our LASIK Specialists customize a treatment plan designed to maximize each eye’s probability of safely achieving 20/20 or better vision.

 This approach of utilizing only our most advanced treatment technology for every patient takes advantage of one of the most significant advancements in LASIK, Wavefront Optimized® LASIK, which is designed to improve both the patient’s probability of achieving a 20/20 or better visual result and to give the patient the best chances for quality night vision.

-When we discuss the customized treatment planning with our patients, many times patients ask us questions like, “What does 20/20 actually mean?”, “What is the difference between quantity of vision and quality of vision?”
-In this two part article, we will discuss the answers to these questions and how they relate to LASIK at 20/20 Institute.
+When we discuss the customized treatment with our patients, many times they ask questions like, “What does 20/20 actually mean?”, “What is the difference between quantity of vision and quality of vision?”
+In this article, we answer those questions and how they relate to LASIK at 20/20 Institute.

-When a person does not need glasses or contacts to see clearly, we say that that person “is 20/20,” right?
-By example:
+When a person doesn’t need glasses or contacts to see, we say that that person “is 20/20,” right?
+For example:

 Jack: “Do you need glasses or contacts, Jill?”

 Jill: “No, I don’t.”